The Only 5 Things to Think About When You’re Mixing

 Mix that part until it makes you cry it’s so good.
 Use all your compressors and limiters to get that part really rocking.

-Once that part of the song sounds great you can go back to the beginning and mix the rest of the song.
+Once that part of the song sounds great, you can return to the beginning and mix the rest.

 Step 2 – Leave your compressors and limiters ALONE